rsoesemann/org-error-inbox/README.md

 [Recommended dashboard configuration](DASHBOARD.md)

+For government and highly-regulated industries, where AI usage may be restricted or disallowed, see [this fork of Org Error Inbox](https://github.com/billyJoePiano/org-error-inbox/).
+All OpenAI integrations have been removed, but it otherwise retains core functionality.

 ## How can I contribute and extend it?

 The project was built as a flexible unnamespaced SFDX project.
 The repo contains all the scripts to automatically build dev scratch orgs and sample data to play with.